StanfordVL/OmniGibson/asset_pipeline/README.md

 & 'C:\Program Files\Autodesk\3ds Max 2022\Python37\python.exe' -m pip install -r requirements_3dsmax.txt
 ```

+Finally, import our 3ds Max export settings by copying the `configs/gw_objexp.ini` file into `%LocalAppData%\Autodesk\3dsMax\2022 - 64bit\ENU\en-US\plugcfg` on your machine, overwriting any existing file if necessary.

 ## Pulling Raw BEHAVIOR-1K 3ds Max Files
 While it can be run on arbitrary 3ds Max files, this pipeline is designed to run on the 3ds Max files that are part of the BEHAVIOR-1K project. **Unfortunately, due to licensing issues, we are unable to release these raw model files to non-Stanford-affilliated users.**